Downtown Tom inspired me to get outside my baking comfort zone and try to make a yeast bread of my own.

 Before they went in the oven, we sprinkled them with Hawaiian red clay sea salt because it looked cool.
 Soft pretzels don’t like to be overcooked, as I discovered with one batch.
 Happily, though, the rest turned out just fine.
 We’ll do this again.
 Best eaten warm from the oven.

-Then when you’re done, you can click here to access his recipe from the Food Network’s website.
+You can click here to access Alton Brown’s recipe from the Food Network’s website.
 Good luck, and remember – they will taste great, no matter how they look.